 New Data Lab to strengthen data-driven social science research.

-Berlin, 6 February 2019 – New professors Arjun Appadurai, Anita Gohdes, Leonardo Iacovone and Slava Jankin Mikhaylov joined the Hertie School of Governance at the start of the spring semester in February 2019.
+Berlin, 6 February 2019 – New professors Arjun Appadurai, Anita Gohdes, Leonardo Iacovone and Slava Jankin Mikhaylov joined the Hertie School at the start of the spring semester in February 2019.
 This raises the number of faculty members at the Berlin public policy university to 34.

 Prof. Dr. Anita Gohdes joins the Hertie School as Professor of International and Cyber Security from the University of Zürich.
 The new professorship is funded by NXP Semiconductors Germany.
 Gohdes will be part of the Hertie School’s Centre for International Security Policy, which is led by Professor Wolfgang Ischinger.